top of page

 Dryness is not:

-• A moral issue
+• A moral issue.

-• A relationship failure
+• A relationship failure.

-• A sign you’re “old”
+• A sign you’re “old.”

-• Something to be embarrassed about
+• Something to be embarrassed about.

+It’s a hormone shift.
 And we don’t let hormones bully us.
+We adjust.
+We adapt.
+We upgrade.

 Final Word (Between Us)